chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E1 - Kumandra.md

 - At the palace, Benja is diplomat-ing with Virana.
 	- "Chieftess Virana!
 I hope our daughters' newfound friendship will foster a special bond between Heart and Fang."
 - Through a window, the firework explodes and illuminates the night sky.
+	- A line of torches head into the mountain of the Chamber.
-- Benja turns back, and Fang is gone.
+- Benja turns back, and Virana slips out.
 The other tribes start to catch on.

 #### Present: Confrontation